MiddletonCommunityVoice/services-list/content/mental-health/rochdale-and-district-Mind.md

 ---

 ## Information and opening hours.
-See Brain and Heart Conditions in thie director.
+See Brain and Heart Conditions in this directory.

 **Services offered:**
 *Bame Womens Wellbeing Socail Cafe at